sopra-fs24-group-36/server/contributions.md

 ## Week 4
 ### Sarina
+- deployed the persistence of database tables to google cloud (with almost no issues)
+- 24.04, [#10](https://github.com/sopra-fs24-group-36/server/issues/10), fixed the remove method for this since it got several logic errors and cause inconsistencies in the database (commit #63)
+- 25.04, [#56](https://github.com/sopra-fs24-group-36/server/issues/56) and [#55](https://github.com/sopra-fs24-group-36/server/issues/55), needed to change those methods completely since they cause unexpected behavior in the database and in the frontend, also needed to rewrite all the tests (commit #67)

 ### Jazz
 - 24.04, [#36](https://github.com/sopra-fs24-group-36/client/issues/36) made sure the API is connected to the backend - is working